TrimbleSolutionsCorporation/VSSonarQubeExtension/README.md

 This is a Extension for Visual Studio to interact wiht SonarQube (TM).

+# Getting Started

+Use vs2012, and install [vssdk](http://www.microsoft.com/en-us/download/details.aspx?id=30668) 2012 in your developer machine.
+After this open VSSonarQubeExtension.sln and happy coding.
+Submit pull request if you have bug fixes or improvments.

 All information on configuration and usage will be found in the wiki pages.
 [Home](https://github.com/jmecosta/VSSonarQubeExtension/wiki)

 # License